-Ma Jun is a the director of one of China's most dynamic environmental NGOs, the Institute of Public & Environmental Affairs (IPE), which is committed to promoting transparency around pollution issues in China.
+Ma Jun is a director at one of China's most dynamic environmental NGOs, the Institute of Public & Environmental Affairs (IPE), which is committed to promoting transparency around pollution issues in China.
 IPE developed the China Water Pollution Map, the first public database of water pollution information in China.
 In discussing the creation of the database Ma Jun stated: "Water pollution is the most serious environmental issue facing China.
 It has a huge impact on people’s health and economic development.
 That is why we have begun to build this database.
 To protect water resources, we need to encourage public participation and strengthen law enforcement.
 In some places, polluting factories and companies are being protected by local governments and officials."

 IPE has expanded its work to create the Green Choice Alliance, which is a coalition of Chinese NGO organizations that promote a global green supply chain by pushing large corporations to concentrate on procurement and the environmental performance of their suppliers.
 Another major of information transparency work has been the Pollution Information Transparency Index, which IPE created in collaboration with Natural Resources Defense Council.
 PITI is China's first index to evaluate environmental information transparency in 113 cities around China and has become a productive channel to engage Chinese government officials on how to strengthen the country's Open Environmental Information regulations.